A lot or a little?

-Parents need to know Wikihow is a reference site for various subjects.
+Parents need to know that wikiHow is a reference site for various subjects.
 It contains some material parents may find objectionable, such as articles on alcohol, drugs, and smoking.
 Users can discover articles about fighting, which could suggest vigilantism.
 There are advice articles about sexual content, as well as the possibility that kids could potentially be exposed to Google ads for sexually explicit sites.
-But kids can register and avoid seeing ads; and the site offers a significant amount of acceptable content, including fun projects they can undertake.
+But kids can register and avoid seeing ads, and the site offers a significant amount of acceptable content, including fun projects they can undertake.
 Kids as young as 13 are allowed to sign up, but the site provides no parental controls.

 - Parents say

 Users contribute how-to guides, which are listed on WIKIHOW under categories such as arts and entertainment, cars and other vehicles, family life, and health.
 Many contain a list of references, responses to user questions, and other elements.
 Users can also edit any of the guides to fix mistakes or add information, and they can submit requests for guides on certain topics.
 The site says all content changes are examined by volunteers; items with a green checkmark have been reviewed by subject matter experts, such as a lawyer or doctor.

 Is it any good?